beholdenkey/Installing-Nautobot-on-RHEL-A-Complete-Walk-Through/README.md

 nautobot-server collectstatic
 ```

 Now you can verify functionality by starting it up in a development mode.
-This is absolutely not for production purposes.
+This is not for production purposes.
 It is just to make sure that all of your changes are accepted.

 ```bash
 nautobot-server check